Tony Hale's Animated Show Is Back: Watch a Sneak Peek of Archibald's Next Big Thing Is Here - E! Online

 In the video, the Strutters' camping trip goes awry when the four kids stumble upon a tribe of primitive cave chickens.
 An undercover mission ensues, and much to his siblings' surprise, Archibald gives the group a parting gift that may or may not change their course in history.

-Watch it all go down in the above clip, and don't miss the premiere of Feb.
+Watch it all go down in the above clip, and don't miss the Feb.
 18 premiere of Archibald's Next Big Thing Is Here on Peacock.

 (E! and Peacock are both part of the NBCUniversal family.)